-What To Do If You Have Bed Bugs In Your Apartment?
+What To Do If You Have Bed Bugs in Your Apartment?

 Tenants living in an apartment who discover bed bugs should immediately notify the landlord or apartment management.
-If the landlord refuses to remedy the bed bug problem within 30 days, you can contact your local Legal Aid Office and Ohio Poverty Law Center for assistance, or:

-- When checking-into a hotel room, check behind the headboard and on the mattress (without the bed linen) for any telltale signs of bed bugs – like small blood spots or fecal matter.
+- When checking into a hotel room, check behind the headboard and on the mattress (without the bed linen) for any telltale signs of bed bugs – like small blood spots or fecal matter.

 - Before you travel back home, spray your bags with an EPA-approved bed bug spray to kill off any hiding bugs and their eggs.